farcasterxyz/contracts/docs/docs.md

 ## 1.3.
 Key Registry

-The Key Registry contract lets addresses with an fid add or remove public keys.
+The Key Registry contract lets addresses with an fid register or remove public keys.
 Keys added onchain are tracked by Hubs and can be used to sign Farcaster messages.
 The same key can be added by different fids and can exist in different states.
 Keys contain a key type that indicates how they should be interpreted and used.
 During registration, metadata can also be emitted to provide additional context about the key.
 Keys contain a metadata type indicating how this metadata should be validated and interpreted.
 The Key Registry validates metadata at registration time and rejects keys with invalid metadata.

 ### Key Types